chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 A data bag item may be encrypted using `shared secret encryption <https://en.wikipedia.org/wiki/Symmetric-key_algorithm>`_.
 This allows each data bag item to store confidential information (such as a database password) or to be managed in a source control system (without plain-text data appearing in revision history).
 Each data bag item may be encrypted individually; if a data bag contains multiple encrypted data bag items, these data bag items are not required to share the same encryption keys.

-.. note:: Because the contents of encrypted data bag items are not visible to the chef-server, search queries against data bags with encrypted items will not return any results.
+.. note:: Because the contents of encrypted data bag items are not visible to the Chef Infra Server, search queries against data bags with encrypted items will not return any results.

 .. end_tag